molily/molily.de/_posts/2020-11-21-testing-angular.md

 This fake implements the *success case*: the username and email are available, the password is strong enough and the form submission was successful.

-Since we are going to test the success case and several error cases, we need to create `SignupService` fakes dynamically.
+Since we are going to test several error cases as well, we need to create `SignupService` fakes dynamically.
 Also we need Jasmine spies to verify that the Service methods are called correctly.

 <aside class="margin-note" markdown="1">
   `createSpyObj`